cemoulto/foundation-coda-clips/README.md

 fddoc - Creates an html5 document complete with js and css files linked and a style.css for your own custom stylesheet, uncomment first!

 fdbower - Creates a new document with all of the linked bower components, ready to go.
 Specifically meant for use with a CodeKit Foundation Installation.

-fdlaravel - Creates a new document with all of the linked bower components, ready to go for a Laravel layout.

 fdrow - Creates a new div element with class of row